MicrosoftDocs/gestures-docs/index.md

 * Microsoft.Gestures.Endpoint.dll
 * Microsoft.Gestures.Protocol.dll

-To experiment with a full sample of a use case for the "RotateRight" gesture, please refer to the "RotateSample" in our [GitHub samples repository](https://github.com/Microsoft/Gestures-Samples).
-In this repository, you will also find other samples displaying more advanced applications for gestures.
+To experiment with a complete open source code sample utilizing the the **RotateRight** gesture, please refer to the **RotateSample** in our [GitHub samples repository](https://github.com/Microsoft/Gestures-Samples).
+You can also find more advanced samples in this repository, demonstrating applications for gestures.